Rabia-Ghafoor/Rabia-Ghafoor/README.md

 - With a strong technical background in Computer Science.
 I'm interested in Software Engineering Full Time Early Career Roles.
 With a focus on Full stack and Back-end development.
 - Have made side-projects related to, APIs, and LLMs.
 Currently making side-projects related to  Low-level stuff like Radare2, RISC-V and Reverse Engineering.
 - Additionally, deeply interested in Product Management, and Venture Capital.
 At Indiana University, I serve, INgineering at IU, a student led organization that fosters innovation and technical acumen among engineering students, as the President.
+Previously I also served as the President of the Luddy Hackathon 3.0.
 - Feel free to connect and/or reach out via email to discuss potential opportunities, or have awesome conversations.
 - 📫  Email: rabia.a.ghafoor(at)gmail[dot]com